-For this aim, I will develop an approach within ensemble DFT that will provide the means to study PAH systems in the ground and in excited electronic states cheaply at the cost of DFT, and accurately as ensemble DFT can model multideterminant effects.
-The developed ensemble DFT approach will be incorporated with the molecular dynamics simulations to model the propagation of the system with time.
-The newly developed computational tools will be incorporated into Q-Chem quantum chemistry code, and will be available for the community to use.
-This will be done in work package A.
+Therefore, I will develop an approach within ensemble DFT that will provide the means to study PAH systems in the ground and excited electronic states inexpensively, in regard to the cost of DFT, and accurately as ensemble DFT can model multideterminant effects.
+The developed ensemble DFT approach will be incorporated with the molecular dynamic simulations to model the propagation of the system in time.
+The newly developed computational tools will be incorporated into Q-Chem quantum chemistry code and will be available for the community to use.
+This will be conducted in Work Package A.

-When performing dynamic simulations of the PAH systems, and modelling an electronic excitation, one needs to consider the coupling between electronic and vibrational degrees of freedom.
-This requires to go beyond the Born-Oppenheimer approximation to account for the non-adiabatic coupling between states leading to splitting of population among several states which results in intricate dynamic processes upon excitation.
-Specifically, with increasing size, PAHs’ optical gap is lowered, making the coupling between the ground state and the first excited state more pronounced - and non-adiabatic effects play a significant role in the chemistry taking place!
-Moreover, the singlet-triplet gap of PAH systems is small - and is getting smaller with its length, which can lead to intersystem crossing.
+When performing dynamic simulations of PAH systems and modeling an electronic excitation, we need to consider the coupling between electronic and vibrational degrees of freedom.
+This requires going beyond the Born–Oppenheimer approximation to account for the nonadiabatic coupling between states leading to the splitting of populations among several states that results in intricate dynamic processes upon excitation.
+Specifically, with increasing size, the optical gap of PAHs is lowered, making the coupling between the ground state and the first excited state more pronounced – and nonadiabatic effects play a significant role in the chemistry taking place!
+Moreover, the singlet–triplet gap of PAH systems is small and becomes smaller with its length, which can lead to intersystem crossing.

-To account for non-adiabatic effects in our simulations, I will also use the Q-Chem code, which provides a way to incorporate non-adiabatic effects in the molecular dynamic simulations by performing trajectory surface hopping (TSH) [89].
-Using the TSH, we treat the nuclei classically and the electrons quantum mechanically - which makes the calculations feasible computationally.
-The nuclear dynamic is then propagated on an electronic potential energy surface (PES), and at each time step the probability to transition to a different electronic state is calculated.
+To account for nonadiabatic effects in our simulations, I will also use Q-Chem code, which provides a way to incorporate nonadiabatic effects in molecular dynamic simulations by performing trajectory surface hopping (TSH) [89].
+Using TSH, we treat the nuclei classically and the electrons quantum mechanically, which makes the calculations computationally feasible.
+The nuclear dynamic is then propagated on an electronic potential energy surface (PES), and at each time step, the probability to transition to a different electronic state is calculated.
 A stochastic algorithm is used to decide on which transition the trajectory will continue on the next time step.

-I have chosen to use the Q-Chem software for several reasons: the first one is that I have previously worked with the source code and hence I am familiar with it and have experience in contributing codes to it.
-The second reason is that it already supplies much of the needed infrastructures: it contains codes for performing ab-initio molecular dynamic simulations, including non-adiabatic effects and trajectory surface hopping algorithms.
+I prefer to use Q-Chem software for several reasons.
+The first one is that I have previously worked with the source code and hence am familiar with it and have experience in contributing codes to it.
+The second reason is that it already supplies much of the needed infrastructure; it contains codes for performing ab initio molecular dynamic simulations, including nonadiabatic effects and trajectory surface-hopping algorithms.
 Moreover, it contains all the newest functional and DFT infrastructure.
-We will contribute and code ensemble DFT formalism into Q-Chem code, and then combine it with the existent algorithm for performing non-adiabatic ab-initio molecular dynamics (NA-AIMD) simulations.
+We will contribute and code ensemble DFT formalism into Q-Chem code and then combine it with the existing algorithm for performing nonadiabatic, ab initio molecular dynamic (NA-AIMD) simulations.

-Once me and my team have set the stage for the performance of NA-AIMD, we can move forward and study photochemical reactions relevant to astrochemistry.
-We will start by a systematic study of fragmentation pathways of PAHs (WP B), and continue to study photochemical reactions in condensed environments (WP C).
+Once my team and I have set the stage for the performance of NA-AIMD, we can move forward and study photochemical reactions relevant to astrochemistry.
+We will start by conducting a systematic study of fragmentation pathways of PAHs (WP B) and continue to study photochemical reactions in condensed environments (WP C).

 Preliminary results

-My team has performed preliminary calculations to demonstrate the importance of non-adiabatic dynamics in fragmentation processes, starting with the basic building blocks of large PAHs, benzene and anthracene.
-We have modeled two fragmentation pathways: one is fragmentation of hydrogen, and the second is fragmentation of acetylene.
+My team performed preliminary calculations to demonstrate the importance of nonadiabatic dynamics in fragmentation processes, starting with the basic building blocks of large PAHs: benzene and anthracene.
+We modeled two fragmentation pathways: one was fragmentation of hydrogen, and the second was fragmentation of acetylene.
 For each fragmentation pathway, we calculated the ground and excited states along the fragmentation path.